rachit-j/ww3/testanalysis.md

                     updateVisualization(sortType, data);
                 }

-                visualization.children[j].style.backgroundColor = '#add8e6'; // Reset to light blue for the first array
+                visualization.children[j].style.backgroundColor = '#add8e6'; // Reset to blue for the first array
                 visualization.children[j + 1].style.backgroundColor = 'red'; // Reset to red for the second array
             }
         }